OpenOmics/SnakeMaker_alt/README.md

  * Update 'results_dir' to the path where all results will be stored.
  * Change 'lineage_name' to the Busco odb10 database which will be used in this analysis, chosen from https://busco-archive.ezlab.org/data/lineages/.
  * Change 'augustus_name' to the most appropriate, taken from the list from running ```funannotate species```.
- * Change 'transcript_file' and 'protein_file' to the path of known transcripts/proteins for this species, or a closely related species.
+ * Change 'transcript_file' and 'protein_file' to the path of known transcripts/proteins for this species, or a closely related species. protein_file list can also include further away protein databases, and includes uniprot by default.
  * Change 'species' to be the species name of the assembly being annotated, or a unique identifier.
  * If repeat sequences for this genome are known, change 'repeat_file' to the path with the fasta of these repeat sequences.
 If repeat sequences are not known, uncomment the repeatmodeler rule/output & change the input repeats for repeatmasker/fun_mask to be the repeatmodeler output.
- * Change 'funannotate_dir' to be the path to this downloaded github directory.
-This is where busco odb10 databases will be stored and where the parameter files & custom scripts are stored & accessed.

 ### Test running the pipeline